burib/aws-region-table-parser/README.md

 # aws-region-table-parser
 Currently AWS has no API to get query which service available in which region.
-This project scrapes their ['Regional Product Services'](http://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) url and creates a serviceName to region map As a json object.
+This project scrapes their [Regional Product Services](http://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) url and creates a serviceName to region map As a json object.

 Example:
 ```json